 Because turns are resolved simultaneously, a game of Space Base can easily be completed in under an hour, even with the full compliment of five.
 While there are a lot of cards, it really is not as complex as it looks.
 In fact, this may become our go-to gateway game for new hobby game players since it uses the familiar gambling mechanic of a two dice roll.
 Plus we hear rumor of an expansion that might let you play with even more players!

-You can find Space Base on Amazon or at your local game store for under $40.
+You can find Space Base in AEG’s web store or at your local game store for under $40.
 Check out Alderac Entertainment Group’s website to find out exactly when the expansion will be released and fly over to their Facebook and Twitter feeds to see what else they’re debuting this convention season!

 What is your go-to Vegas-like board or card game?